xtremespb/taracotjs/README.md

 ## Documentation

-Mercurial repository is available at: https://code.google.com/p/taracotjs/.
-Use Mercurial (Hg) to checkout.
+Github repository is available at: https://github.com/xtremespb/taracotjs

 Please visit https://wiki.taracot.org/ for more information on this project.